 An ERCP is the test of choice if signs and symptoms persist despite no abnormalities on an MRI.
 An ERCP is often the initial test if you're unable to have an MRI because of a metal implant in your body.

-Testing a sample of liver tissue.
+Liver biopsy.
 A liver biopsy is a procedure to remove a piece of liver tissue for laboratory testing.
 Your doctor inserts a needle through your skin and into your liver to extract a tissue sample.

 A liver biopsy can help determine the extent of damage to your liver.
-The test is used only when the diagnosis of primary sclerosing cholangitis is still uncertain after less invasive tests.
+The test is used only when the diagnosis of primary sclerosing cholangitis is still uncertain after less-invasive tests.